Operation Pershing: Operation

-While 1st Cavalry Division operations throughout January and February focused on destroying the 22nd, its sister regiment, the 18th located somewhere south of the Lai Giang, enjoyed a respite.
+While 1st Cavalry Division operations throughout January and February focused on destroying the 22nd, its sister regiment, the 18th located somewhere south of the Lại Giang, enjoyed a respite.
 During December Norton's men had severely mauled the unit, its discipline and morale broken to the extent that the 3rd Division considered the 18th the least reliable of its three regiments, but after receiving replacements and undergoing extensive retraining, the 18th was again prepared to fight.
 On 6 March an air cavalry pilot on a routine dawn patrol north of the Tra O Marsh, 16 km southeast of LZ English, spotted a man disappearing into a foxhole outside Hoa Tan hamlet.
 While one helicopter orbited above, a second landed within 10m of the foxhole in a bold, perhaps foolhardy, attempt to capture the man for questioning.
 Rifle fire erupted from a nearby hedgerow and pierced the idling helicopter's hydraulic system.
 Although the pilot was able to coax his ship off the ground to land among sand dunes 800m away, a door gunner, who had leaped from the helicopter, was left behind.
 The second helicopter radioed for help and dropped to tree level to keep the enemy busy.
 The commander of the 1st Squadron, 9th Cavalry, Lt.
 Col. A. I. T. Pumphrey, quickly ordered one of his aero-rifle "blue team" platoons stationed at Landing Zone Two Bits to rescue the abandoned door gunner and then investigate the situation around Hoa Tan.
 Gunships holding over the hamlet met the team, led the way to the stranded door gunner, and soon rescued him.
 Moments later the platoon moved on the hamlet and ran into heavy enemy fire.
 Using the traditional airmobile "piling on" tactic, Colonel Shanahan's 3rd Brigade sent units into the area.
 During the day five rifle companies formed a loose cordon around the hamlet, while a mixture of artillery, gunships and fighter-bombers kept the enemy under fire.
 Early the next morning, following a lengthy artillery bombardment, the Americans moved into Hoa Tan and met only feeble resistance.
 A lone PAVN survivor revealed that the headquarters and two rifle companies from the 9th Battalion, 18th Regiment, had been there at the beginning of the fight but had escaped during the night.
 PAVN losses were 82 known dead, while seven Americans were killed.